I devote this section to the magical and mysterious items I might encounter in my studies.

 I can instruct my scarab how to judge these "illegal" patterns and how to replace it with a different set of patterns instead.
 This allows me to make new patterns that work seamlessly for only me, even in casting devices.

-The power scarabs allow is to create my own patterns that will work seamlessly in my Staff or casting devices I wield.
+The power scarabs allow is to create my own patterns that will work seamlessly in my Staff or the casting devices I wield.

 I shall find these patterns concerning the meta-manipulation of patterns useful if I want to implement advanced processing.
 I could theoretically create entire infinite families of patterns, similar to the number literals and Bookkeeper's Gambits.